Kruthikayp/python-learning/DAY-1.md

 + float (Floating-Point): Used for decimal numbers.
 + str (String): Used for sequences of characters (text).
 + bool (Boolean): Used for True or False values.
++ none : It's often used to indicate that a variable has no value assigned to it.

 **Example**:
 ```
 num = 10  # int
 pi = 3.14  # float
 name = "Rahul"  # string
 is_active = True  # bool
+x = None # None
 ```

 ## Type Conversion Techniques